Doctoral Internship in Health Service Psychology

 - Promote self-evaluation of personal beliefs and behaviors to enhance quality of therapy.

 The practicum experience involves seeing clients for individual counseling, engaging in center outreach activities, receiving weekly individual and group supervision, and actively participating in the weekly classroom experience.
+Practicum students may also request opportunities to participate in co-leading group therapy if there is availability, and to provide psychoeducational assessment.
 The practicum is a two semester, 10–15 hour per week commitment.

 USU CAPS offers a practicum site for the Social Work Department.
-First and second year master level social work students may apply.
-Generally, 1-2 students will be selected for a 12-16 hour per week requirement.
-The goal of the MSW practicum is to provide students with a well-rounded experience in both non-clinical and clinical social work including: facilitating referrals for students in need of on or off campus resources; outreach services such as participating on the USU CARE team, delivering presentations/workshops to students, collaboration with other departments within the university; follow up with students on CAPS wait list; providing initial consultations for therapy services; presenting cases at weekly case staff meetings.
-Training and supervision will take place weekly and will be an inclusive social work experience.
+First and second year master level (second years are preferred) social work students may apply.
+Students will be selected for a 16-20 hour per week requirement over two semesters.
+The goal of the MSW practicum is to provide students with a well-rounded, inclusive social work experience in both non-clinical and clinical social work including: facilitating referrals for students in need of on or off campus resources; delivering psychoeducational presentations/workshops to students, collaborating with other departments within the university; following up with students on CAPS wait list; providing initial consultations for therapy services; and presenting cases at weekly case staff meetings.
+For trainees who are interested in developing individual therapy skills, some therapy opportunities may be available based on training level and readiness.
+Applicants are encouraged to discuss this option with the Training Coordinator.
+Other opportunities may be available based on the needs of the trainee and the center.
+Social work seminars are provided bi-weekly during which time students will collaborate with other MSW students placed throughout USU statewide campuses.
+Training and supervision will take place weekly.
+We also offer a $5000 stipend for the academic year.

 Tia Rowley, LCSW, Social Work Training Coordinator